What is Hip Arthritis?

 PHASE II – Restoring Normal Hip ROM, Strength

 Hip researchers have discovered the importance of your hip muscle recruitment patterns with a normal order of deep, then intermediate and finally superficial muscle firing patterns in normal pain-free hips.
-Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises for you specific to your needs.
+Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises specific to your needs.

 Please ask your physio for their advice.